chasmani/piecewise-regression/paper/paper.md

 # Example

 An example plot is shown in \autoref{fig:example}.
 Data was generated with 3 breakpoints and some noise, and a model was then fit to that data with 3 breakpoints.
 The plot shows the maximum likelihood estimators for the straight line segments and breakpoint positions.
-The package automatically carries out a Davies hypothesis test [@davies1987hypothesis, muggeo2008segmented] for the existence of at least 1 breakpoint, here finding strong evidence for breakpoints with $p<0.001$.
+The package automatically carries out a Davies hypothesis test [@davies1987hypothesis, @muggeo2008segmented] for the existence of at least 1 breakpoint, in this example finding strong evidence for breakpoints with $p<0.001$.

 ![An example model fit (red line) to data (grey markers).
 The estimated breakpoint positions (blue lines) and confidence intervals (shaded blue regions) are shown. \label{fig:example}](example.png)

 # How It Works

-It is not necessary to know the underlying theory to use the package.
 We follow here the derivation by Muggeo [@muggeo2003estimating].
 The general form of the model with one breakpoint is

 \begin{equation}
     y = \alpha x + c + \beta (x-\psi) H(x-\psi) + \zeta \,,